2024 SPECIAL EVENTS

 Saturday, November 2nd at 2pm

 Join Craig Johnson, Production Manager of Arms and Armor and Secretary of The Oakeshott Institute, for a special program on the how swords were made.
 Medieval swords were meticulously crafted by several different crafts people in a chain of production that is little understood today.
-We will look at the process from raw materials to a finished sword for sale at a shop.
+Craig will look at the process from raw materials to a finished sword for sale at a shop.
 The entire process being an example of how the different guilds, crafts and merchants worked together to produce the products of the medieval period.